yunjuanwang/robust_learning_for_data_poisoning_attack/README.md

 We run experiment on GPU.

+0. toy_gaussian_ntk.py: A toy example.
+FIrst generate 2-dimensional binary training data and test data using two Gaussian distribution with center located at (-5,0) and (5,0).
+Then normalize the data so that |x|=1.
+We use two-layer ReLU network with fixed top layer.
+To validate regime B, we add perturbation B = 0.975 to each of the samples, making the training data to move horizontally either left or right.
+To validate regime C, we random flip labels with probability beta = 0.4.

 1. advgenmnist.py is trying to generate poisoned mnist data.
 For regime A, we generate poisoned data with C=800, for regime B, we generate poisoned data with B = 3.

 2. advgencifar.py is trying to generate poisoned CIFAR10 data.
 For regime A, we generate poisoned data with C=300, for regime B, we generate poisoned data with B = 3.